Inside: How to discipline and respond to a child when they say "I Hate You."

 When children feel disappointed, frustrated, angry or other difficult emotions, they may say hurtful words.
 Sometimes those words are “I HATE YOU!” or “I hate you so much mom!”

-That small phrase packs quite the emotional punch – especially the very first time you hear it.
+That small phrase packs quite the emotional punch – especially if it’s the very first time you hear it.

 Last summer, while on vacation, my four year old son asked for a toy at a store and I declined to buy it.
 My son’s eyes squinted and his face tensed up as he said ever so clearly “I hate you!”